JanPanjan/ANS/notes/practical-notebook.md

 `--skip-technical` returns only biological reads.

 Since we have only single-end sequences, it should output a single `.fastq` file in the current directory.
-You can check that the line count matches 18149460 with:
+Check that the line count matches 18149460 with:

 ```bash
 wc -l SRR30833097.fastq